-The survey is administered by Q-IVF and performed in all of Sweden's IVF-clinics at a one-and-a-half-year interval.
+The survey is administered by Q-IVF and performed in all of Sweden's IVF-clinics at a 11⁄2-2 year interval.
 The answers in the survey constitute data on which the presentations of IVF clinics in this report are based.
 The same presentation can also be found on Q-IVF's homepage.

-In the fall of 2020 (during three months), the survey IVF-KUPP was performed for the sixth time, using questionnaires.
+In 2023 (during three months), the survey IVF-KUPP was performed for the sixth time, using questionnaires.
 Each of the clinics is given the collective results of the questionnaires filled out by their own respective patients, in order to learn and make improvements.